Pittman Center, Tennessee

 Pittman Center is a town in Sevier County, Tennessee, United States.
 The population was 454 at the 2020 census and 502 at the 2010 census.
-The town borders Gatlinburg and the Great Smoky Mountains National Park.
-U.S. 321 passes through the town.
+The town is 8 miles east of Gatlinburg and borders the Great Smoky Mountains National Park.
+U.S. Route 321 passes through the town.

 Emert's Cove is situated in Pittman Center, a broad valley along the Middle Fork of the Little Pigeon River.
 The Great Smoky Mountains National Park borders Pittman Center to the south, and the town's history and economy are largely intertwined with that of the Smokies.

+It is also the birthplace of American country music singer Dolly Parton.

 History

 Like much of Sevier County, Emert's Cove was a Cherokee hunting ground before the colonization of the area.
 After the Battle of Boyds Creek and several violent incidents between the Cherokee and the settlers to the west in what is now Cocke County, the Cherokee were induced to sign the Treaty of Dumplin Creek in 1785, ceding what is now Sevier County to the State of Franklin.
 Among the first Euro-American settlers to move into the newly gained territory was Frederick Emert (1754–1829), who arrived with his family sometime between 1785 and 1793.

 Emert was born in Pennsylvania to German immigrants.
 He fought in the American Revolution for the Continental Army, and probably saw action at the Battle of Brandywine Creek.
 In 2000, the residents of Pittman Center erected the Emert's Cove Covered Bridge in his honor.

 Other settlers arrived in Emert's Cove with Emert in 1785.
-Among them was Johan Martin Shultz (1740-1787), a Revolutionary War surgeon that had served alongside Emert and John Sevier in the "Overmountain Men" in the Battle of King's Mountain.
+Among them was Johan Martin Shultz (1740–1787), a Revolutionary War surgeon that had served alongside Emert and John Sevier in the "Overmountain Men" in the Battle of King's Mountain.
 Shultz's son, Martin S.E.
 Shultz, would go on to marry Emert's daughter, Barbara Ann.

 Another important settler was Daniel Wesley Reagan (1803–1892), whose parents and grandparents were among the first settlers in what is now Gatlinburg.
 Many residents of Pittman Center are descended from these early settlers.